This post may contain affiliate links. Please read my privacy policy.

 - 3 tablespoons sweet soy sauce (kecap manis)

-- 1-2 tablespoons dark soy sauce (or until it reaches your desired color)
+- 1-2 tablespoons dark soy sauce , add more for your desired color

 - Salt to taste